Antux911220/friendly-neptune/src/pages/generic.md

 title: Our Project Mission
 subtitle: Each single detail is crucial
 seo:
-  title: Just a Generic Page
+  title: Our Mission
-  description: This is a generic page
+  description: An introduction to our project
   extra:
     - name: 'og:type'
       value: website